 Pelvic pain is a common but overlooked and misunderstood condition.
 Chronic pelvic pain syndrome is defined as “the occurrence of chronic pelvic pain where there is no proven infection or other obvious local pathology that may account for the pain.
 It is often associated with negative cognitive, behavioural, sexual and emotional consequences as well as with symptoms suggestive of lower urinary tract, sexual, bowel or gynaecological dysfunction”(1, p2).
 Here we use the term Persistent rather than Chronic Pelvic Pain.

 There are as many causes of pelvic pain as there are individuals suffering from it.
-Myofascial pain can be a cause of pelvic and abdominal pain (2-4), and the challenge is that there is an array of different factors that can trigger the development and persistence of myofascial pain.
-The treatment of myofascial pain thus must address the underlying causes, if there is to be lasting effect.
+Myofascial pain can be a cause of pelvic and abdominal pain (2-4), as can visceral issues, and the challenge is that there is an array of different factors that can trigger the development and persistence of this pain.
+The treatment of pelvic pain thus must address the underlying causes, if there is to be lasting effect.

 Endometriosis & pelvic pain